 Moth Liturgy, 2016

-A series of pigment inkjet prints on archival rag paper digitally reiterating camera-less images on gelatin silver films made on location at Mount Buffalo, Victoria.
-Each is a pigment inkjet print 51 cm x 187 cm on a 61 cm x 200 cm rag paper sheet.
+A series of seven pigment inkjet prints on archival rag paper digitally reiterating camera-less images on gelatin silver films made on location at Mount Buffalo, Victoria.
+Each print 51 cm x 187 cm on a 61 cm x 200 cm rag paper sheet.
 Produced as edition of one + artist’s proof.
 Enquire here.

 We tend to regard insects as odious and mindless.
-Tonally inverted, vividly colourized and greatly enlarged, this digital reiteration is unmoored from the scale and context of its making.
-Yet this very distancing and artificiality reveals a beauty and agency in abject creatures we might otherwise not perceive.
+Tonally inverted, vividly colourized and greatly enlarged, these digital reiterations are unmoored from the scale and context of their source film imagery.
 Yet this very distancing and artificiality reveals a beauty, agency – even a sense of the numinous – in abject creatures we might otherwise not perceive.
 As a ‘keystone’ species critical to and dependent upon a fragile upland ecosystem increasingly disturbed by anthropogenic climate change, these shadows portend an imminent absence.